Libraries and Hours Ask a Librarian

 New Library Website for the New Year!

 Cornell University Library is starting the new year off with an exciting announcement: we have a new website!
-Our newly redesign site has all the great features of our previous website – such as our search box for the library catalog front and center on the home page – along with some great new functionality to make navigation easier and more efficient for our users.
+Our newly redesigned site has all the great features of our previous website – such as our search box for the library catalog front and center on the home page – along with some great new functionality to make navigation easier and more efficient for our users.
 Some notable features include:

 Have feedback to share with our development team?
 The link to our feedback form can be found at the top of all the webpages on the new Library site.
 To the many users who have already shared feedback with us or participated in our testing throughout the development process, we thank you for helping us design a site that works for you.